VIDEO TUTORIAL:

 Using a size 2 edger: chamfer the leather on the grain side and the crust side (on both sides of the leather).
 The edger makes the edges more rounded to reduce friction (comfort and aesthetics).

-If you are a beginner or if your leather is thin, we advise you to make the decorative line (see step 9) before beveling the leather: to be sure to have a straight line.
+If you are a beginner or if your leather is thin, we advise you to make the decorative fillet (see step 9) before chamfering the leather: to be sure of having a straight fillet.

 8. HOW TO MAKE A BELT LOOP?

-The loop holds the end of the buckle in place once it is attached: it must perfectly match the width of your belt.
+The loop holds the end of the buckle in place once it is attached: it must perfectly fit the width of your belt.

 To determine its length, add the dimensions of 2x belt width and 4x belt thickness.